fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 Let's first implement a <i>Display</i> component that's responsible for displaying the value of the counter.

-One best practice in React is to [lift the state up](https://reactjs.org/docs/lifting-state-up.html) high enough in the component hierarchy.
+One best practice in React is to [lift the state up](https://reactjs.org/docs/lifting-state-up.html) in the component hierarchy.
 The documentation says:

 > <i>Often, several components need to reflect the same changing data.
 We recommend lifting the shared state up to their closest common ancestor.</i>